 “Prey” is a glorious monster flick, a sly revisionist Western and a really cool “Predator” sequel for viewers who don’t mind a little fan service here and there.
 Trachtenberg has directed the hell out of one of the best monster movies in years, proving that there’s life in any horror franchise if you stick to what makes the central creature fascinating.
 And the Predator is, for the first time in years, genuinely fascinating.

 Empire Magazine scored Prey 4/5 praising the inventive action.

 With its ferocious heroine, authentic period setting, and a bloody string of inventive action beats (frantic flight through tall grass; pile-on in the ash-rain of a burned-out forest; heart-pounding confrontation with an ornery bear), Trachtenberg’s film breathes new life into a long-deflated series.
 At once pleasantly familiar and yet delightfully fresh, this is classic Predator artfully rejigged for 2022 — a shining example of how to take something old and make it new again.

 Hulu Viewing Figures

-While we don’t currently have exact viewing figures, on August 9, 2022, 20th Century Studios announced that Prey was the biggest premiere on Hulu including all movies and TV shows debuts.
-Prey is also the most watched film premiere on Star+ in Latin America and Disney+ under the Star Banner in all other territories, based on hours watched in the first 3 days of its release.
+While we don’t currently have exact viewing figures, on August 9, 2022, 20th Century Studios announced that Prey was the biggest premiere on Hulu including all movies and TV show debuts.
+Prey is also the most-watched film premiere on Star+ in Latin America and Disney+ under the Star banner in all other territories, based on hours watched in the first 3 days of its release.

 Latest Prey News

-You can full the full news archive for Prey here.
+You can view the full news archive for Prey here.